-We Are Straight Allies seeks to educate, engage and “call to action” the business, faith-based, military, government, nonprofit, educational, arts and private sectors as we move towards passage of comprehensive polices that protect our LGBT community against discrimination in the State of Florida.
-Our strategic educational and advocacy efforts are targeted towards city and faith based leaders, as well as everyday citizens, to ensure greater equity for the LGBT community in employment, housing and public accommodation.
-The campaign is designed to reaffirm those who currently support fundamental human rights for all citizens and to further engage those who are ambivalent, previously voted against comprehensive protections, or who are uninformed about the real challenges that face members of our LGBT community.
+We Are Allies seeks to educate, engage and “call to action” the business, faith-based, military, government, nonprofit, educational, arts and private sectors as we move towards passage of comprehensive polices that protect our LGBTQ community against discrimination across our nation.
+Our strategic educational and advocacy efforts are designed to influence and encourage leaders and everyday citizens to work towards creating a culture of equity for the LGBTQ community in employment, housing and public accommodations.
+The campaign is designed to reaffirm those who currently support fundamental human rights for all citizens and to further engage those who are ambivalent, previously voted against comprehensive protections, or who are uninformed about the day to day challenges that face members of our LGBTQ community.

-For those who have been beaten, tortured, and silenced because of fear or shame, we offer to be your voice, to hold your hands, to stand by your side, and we promise to fight for an end to your mistreatment and suffering.
+For those who have been marginalized and silenced because of fear or shame, we offer to be your voice, to hold your hand, to stand by your side, and we promise to champion for a more equitable world.